 \section{Evaluation Metrics}

-For closed-loop evaluation, we follow the evaluation pipeline of Bench2Drive~\citep{jia2024bench2drive}, which adopts four key metrics: Driving Score (DS), Success Rate (SR), Efficiency, Comfortness.
-The Success Rate measures the percentage of routes successfully completed within the designated time limit.
-The Driving Score follows the CARLA~\cite{dosovitskiy2017carla} protocol, combining route completion and violation penalties—where infractions proportionally reduce the score through discount factors.
-Efficiency and Comfortness respectively assess the speed performance and ride smoothness of the autonomous driving policy throughout the episode.
+For closed-loop evaluation, we follow the evaluation pipeline of Bench2Drive~\citep{jia2024bench2drive}, which adopts four key metrics: Driving Score (DS), Success Rate (SR), Efficiency, and Comfortness.
+Success Rate measures the percentage of routes that are successfully completed within the designated time limit.
+Driving Score follows the CARLA~\cite{dosovitskiy2017carla} protocol and combines route completion with violation penalties, where infractions proportionally reduce the score through discount factors.
+Efficiency and Comfortness assess the speed performance and ride smoothness, respectively, of the autonomous driving policy throughout the episode.

-For open-loop evaluation, we report the L2 trajectory error and collision rate.
-We also evaluate the 3D detection performance using standard nuScenes metrics, including mAP, mATE, mASE, mAOE, mAVE, and NDS, which respectively measure detection accuracy, translation error, scale error, orientation error, velocity error, and the overall detection quality.
-For future frame prediction, we use the Fréchet Inception Distance (FID) to evaluate how closely the distribution of the generated frames matches that of the real future frames.
+For open-loop evaluation, we report L2 trajectory error and collision rate.
+We also evaluate 3D detection performance using standard nuScenes metrics, including mAP, mATE, mASE, mAOE, mAVE, and NDS, which measure detection accuracy, translation error, scale error, orientation error, velocity error, and overall detection quality, respectively.
+For future frame prediction, we use the Fréchet Inception Distance (FID) to evaluate how closely the distribution of generated frames matches that of the ground-truth future frames.

-For VQA evaluation, we adopt the DriveLM GVQA~\citep{sima2024drivelm} metrics, including BLEU, ROUGE-L, and CIDEr for language generation, ChatGPT Score for open-ended question answering, and accuracy for multiple-choice questions.
+For VQA evaluation, we adopt the DriveLM GVQA~\citep{sima2024drivelm} metrics, including BLEU, ROUGE-L, and CIDEr for language generation, ChatGPT score for open-ended question answering, and accuracy for multiple-choice questions.